Averaged Deep Denoisers for Image Regularization: Introduction

-For the above reason, there has been significant research on training averaged or more generally nonexpansive CNN denoisers.
-The core issue in this respect is that computing the Lipschitz constant of a CNN is intractable \cite{virmaux2018lipschitz}.
-By Lipschitz constant, we mean the smallest $\beta$ such that $\lVert \T(\u) -\T(\v) \rVert \leqslant \beta \lVert \u-\v \rVert$ for all inputs $\u$ and $\v$ to the network, represented as an operator $\T$.
-In particular, while the Lipschitz constant of a convolution layer is just the largest singular value of the matrix representation of the layer (which can be computed efficiently from the FFT of its filters \cite{sedghi2018singular}) and the Lipschitz constant of common nonlinear activations (ReLU and sigmoid) is $1$, computing the Lipschitz constant for their cascaded composition is far from obvious.
-However, we can compute a (loose) upper bound for the Lipschitz constant, namely, the product of the largest singular value of the convolution layers \cite{Ryu2019_PnP_trained_conv}.
-Thus, for example, if we can force the singular value of each convolutional layer to be within $1$ at each epoch of the training process, then the final network is guaranteed to be nonexpansive.
-Several methods have been proposed in the literature that are essentially based on this idea, e.g., see \cite{sedghi2018singular,hertrich2021convolutional,terris2020building,pesquet2021learning}.
-In particular, we will later compare with the nonexpansive CNN denoiser in \cite{Ryu2019_PnP_trained_conv}, where the largest singular value of a convolutional layer is estimated using power iterations, which is used to force the Lipschitz constant of the layer to be within $1$ after each gradient step.
+For the above reasons, there has been significant research on training averaged and nonexpansive CNN denoisers.
+The challenge is that computing the Lipschitz constant of a neural network is NP-hard \cite{virmaux2018lipschitz}.
+By Lipschitz constant, we mean the smallest $c$ such that $\lVert \T(\u) -\T(\v) \rVert \leqslant c \lVert \u-\v \rVert$ for all inputs $\u$ and $\v$, where we represent the CNN as an operator $\T$.
+In particular, while the Lipschitz constant of a convolution layer is just the largest singular value of the matrix representation of the layer (which can be computed efficiently from the FFT of its filters \cite{sedghi2018singular}) and the Lipschitz constant of common nonlinear activations (ReLU and sigmoid) is $1$, computing the Lipschitz constant for their cascaded composition is however nontrivial.
+Nonetheless, we can compute an upper bound for the Lipschitz constant using a direct approximation for the spectral norm of the network \cite{pesquet2021learning} or the product of the spectral norms of the convolution layers \cite{Ryu2019_PnP_trained_conv}.
+In particular, if we force the spectral norm of the convolution layers to be within $1$ at each epoch of the training process, then the final network is automatically nonexpansive.
+Several methods based on this idea have been proposed \cite{sedghi2018singular,hertrich2021convolutional,terris2020building}.
+In particular, we will later compare with the nonexpansive CNN denoiser in \cite{Ryu2019_PnP_trained_conv}, where the largest singular value of a convolutional layer (estimated using power iterations) is used to force the Lipschitz constant of the layer to be within $1$ after each gradient update.